stanfordnlp/dspy/docs/docs/building-blocks/8-typed_predictors.md

     factual_: float = Field(..., description="The confidence score for the answer")
 ```

-As you can see this is where you can provide description to the attributes now.
-Now that we have the input and output models, let's define a simple Signature that takes in the input and returns the output.
+As you can see, we can describe the attributes by defining a simple Signature that takes in the input and returns the output.

 ### Creating Typed Predictor

-A Typed Predictor needs a Typed Signature which is not any different than a normal `dspy.Signature` everything is the same except here you provide type of each field as well.
+A Typed Predictor needs a Typed Signature, which extends a `dspy.Signature` with the addition of specifying "field type".

 ```python
 class QASignature(dspy.Signature):